Physics (2022 - 2024)

 General Physics I

-PHYS-UA 11 Prerequisite: Calculus I (MATH-UA 121) with a minimum grade of C or equivalent, or both Mathematics for Economics I and II (MATH-UA 211 and 212) with a C or better, or permission of the instructor.
+PHYS-UA 11 Prerequisite or corequisite: either Calculus I (MATH-UA 121) or Mathematics for Economics I (MATH-UA 131; formerly MATH-UA 211) or equivalent, or permission of the instructor.
 A score of 4 or 5 on the AP examination in Calculus AB (or on the AB subscore of the BC examination) is also an acceptable prerequisite.
 Lecture and laboratory.
 Not open to students who have completed Physics I (PHYS-UA 91) with a grade of C-minus or better.
-Offered in the fall.
+Offered in the fall, spring, and summer.
 5 points.

 Begins a two-semester introduction to physics intended primarily for preprofessional students and for those majoring in a science other than physics, although well-prepared students may wish to take the Physics I, II, III three-semester sequence for majors (with corequisite laboratories), below.
 Topics include: kinematics and dynamics of particles; momentum, work, and energy; gravitation; circular, angular, and harmonic motion; mechanical and thermal properties of solids, liquids, and gases.

 General Physics II

 PHYS-UA 12 Prerequisite: General Physics I (PHYS-UA 11) with a grade of C or better, or permission of the instructor.
 Lecture and laboratory.
-Offered in the spring.
+Offered in the fall, spring, and summer.
 5 points.

 Topics include: electric charge, field, and potential; magnetic forces and fields; resistive, capacitive, and inductive circuits; electromagnetic induction; wave motion; electromagnetic waves; geometrical optics; interference, diffraction, and polarization of light; relativity; atomic and nuclear structure; elementary particle physics.

-PHYS-UA 13 Prerequisite: The Universe: Its Nature and History (PHYS-UA 7) or higher, or permission of the instructor for nonscience majors and minors; no prerequisite for science majors and minors or those who have satisfied the Core Physical Science requirement; all other students must have completed all science requirements for graduation.
+PHYS-UA 13 Prerequisite: The Universe: Its Nature and History (PHYS-UA 7) or higher, or permission of the instructor for nonscience majors and minors; no prerequisite for science majors and minors or those who have satisfied the Core Physical Science requirement; all other students must have completed all science requirements for graduation from their program.
 Lecture and laboratory.
 Offered every year.
 4 points.

 Introduction to the theory and practice of technical amateur astronomy.
-The approach is hands-on, with weekly evening laboratory/observing sessions.
-Topics include astronomical coordinate systems, optics, how to use a telescope, and the phenomena that can be seen in the urban night sky.
+Approach is hands-on, with weekly evening laboratory/observing sessions.
+Topics include: astronomical coordinate systems; optics; how to use a telescope; phenomena that can be seen in the urban night sky.
 Observing sessions involve the use of eight-inch telescopes.